kazurayam/KatalonDiscussion6967/README.md

-Custom Katalon Keyword: FindElementsByXpath.getElementContentsAsList(String xpath4elements)
+Custom Katalon Keyword: get contents of HTML elements as list
 =====

 # What is this?